 This is such an important question, and something we want to explain in as much detail as possible.

-We understand that there are any number of Tyre Insurance products in the market today.
+We understand that there is a number of Tyre Insurance products in the market today.
 You have probably been offered one by your motor dealer, and you will be able to find any number of products of the same ilk from other online providers.

-Well take a look at our graphic.
-We compare the costs of replacing a tyre against the cost of the Tyre Insurance you can get from us, all against some popular cars in todays market.
-We feel the illustration is self explanitory.
+Well, take a look at our graphic.
+We compare the costs of replacing a tyre against the cost of the Tyre Insurance you can get from us, all against some popular cars in today's market.
+We feel the illustration is self-explanatory.
 See what you think for yourself.